 Patent lawsuits were up in 2020 as increased ecommerce and contactless technology presented patent trolls with new opportunities.
 In one case, a retailer was sued for operating a website with multiple options to pay.
 Another retailer was sued for using QR codes to let customers scan and pay for groceries.
 Both cases involved flimsy patents.

 NRF advocates for fair patent laws

-NRF co-chairs United for Patent Reform, a patent reform coalition that includes retail, restaurant, grocery, hotel and technology companies and associations among its members.
-The coalition is building on work done by NRF’s Patent Troll Working Group, and NRF is continuing to work closely with members of the House and Senate.
+NRF has led the retail industry’s efforts on patent reform, both before Congress and in the courts.
+NRF co-chairs United for Patent Reform, a coalition that includes retail, restaurant, grocery, hotel and technology companies and associations.
+The coalition has built on work done by NRF’s Patent Troll Working Group, and NRF is continuing to work closely with members of the House and Senate

 Among other actions, NRF helped win a landmark ruling by the Supreme Court upholding the constitutionality of an administrative process that allows questionable patents brought by patent trolls or others to be reexamined at the U.S. Patent and Trademark Office without the need for expensive and time-consuming litigation.
 NRF has supported efforts in Congress to bring patent trolls under control but lawmakers have not passed a patent reform measure since the America Invents Act in 2011.